Obscured84/Ender3V2-BTT-Octopus-Klipper-Configs/README.md

-Klipper Config file for Ender 3 with the BTT Octopus board.
-Also configured to use an EZ ABL probe, just comment that section out if not needed and change you Z endstop pin.
+Klipper Config file for Ender 3V2/Voxelab Aquila with the BTT Octopus v1.1 board.
+Also configured to use an BLTouch probe.